BeLazy167/RegiBot/setup.md

-# TRAGIC SIMP
+# RegiBot

-TragicSimp is a discord bot that can send memes, facts, jokes, quotes and track user stats
+A discord registration bot that can be used to register the participants in a specific tournament or competition reducing the work load for the admin.

 ## Installation